Often asked

 If own contributions must be made in the form of free third-party funds and these are not available at the applying department, smaller amounts (<100,000 euros) of free third-party funds may be provided in exchange for equivalent other funds from the project management after individual case assessment.

-The draft proposal is the most decisive for the assessment!
+The draft proposal is usually the most decisive for the assessment!
 This is where the greatest selection is made.
 As a rule, the funding amount applied for in the outline phase cannot be exceeded in the full application.

-A legally binding signature can only be provided by the Rectorate or, on behalf of the Rectorate, by the External Funding Management and Research Legal Affairs Department of the Finance and Procurement Division.
-The prerequisite for this is a formal review of the financially and formally final application by the External Funding Management(10 working days due to any necessary coordination).
+A legally binding signature can only be provided by the Rectorate or, on behalf of the Rectorate, by the Section Third-Party Funding Management and Legal Matters in Research Department of the Finance and Procurement Division.
+The prerequisite for this is a formal review of the financially and formally final application by the Third-Party Funding Management (10 working days due to any necessary coordination).

-The overheads, referred to by the DFG as a program allowance and by federal ministries as a project allowance , are used to cover the so-called indirect project costs (e.g. provision of offices and workstations, administrative facilities that support the project, etc.).
+The overheads, referred to by the DFG as a program allowance and by federal ministries as a project allowance, are used to cover the so-called indirect project costs (e.g. provision of offices and workstations, administrative facilities that support the project, etc.).
 The university decides autonomously on the use of the overhead, but it may only be spent on indirect costs - and not to reinforce the project funds.
 The overhead is therefore not available to the project leaders.

 It is generally possible to submit applications to funding bodies that do not pay overheads.
 However, if funding bodies exempt the application for overheads, these must be applied for in full.